-Principle 2 (Situatedness).
-A thorough understanding of the cognitive basis for language would not amount to a total explanation of language structure.
+Hypothesis 2 (Situatedness hypothesis) A thorough understanding of the cognitive basis for language would not amount to a total explanation of language structure.
 However, a thorough understanding of the cognitive basis for language in conjunction with an understanding of the trajectory of language adaptation through cultural transmission would amount to a total explanation of language structure.

 Of course, the degree of correlation between a piece of biological machinery supporting some aspect of language and the resulting language universal is hard to quantify.
-But in general, given some biological basis for processing language, some set of communication systems $C{possible}$ will be possible.
+But in general, some biological basis for language will admit the possibility of some set of communication systems $C{possible}$.
 A detached understanding of language can tell us little about which members of $C{possible}$ will be culturally adaptive and therefore observed.
-The principle of situatedness changes the state of play by considering those communication systems that are adaptive, $C{adaptive}$, on a cultural substrate, and therefore observed.
+The situatedness hypothesis changes the state of play by considering those communication systems that are adaptive, $C{adaptive}$, on a cultural substrate, and therefore observed.
 In short, cultural selection for learnability occurs with respect to constraints on cultural transmission.
 These constraints determine which members of $C{possible}$ are culturally adaptive, observed, and therefore become members of the set $C{adaptive}$.

 By conjecturing an opaque relationship between some biological basis for language and some observed language universal, the notion of UG becomes problematic.
-Universal Grammar is often taken to mean one of two things.
+Universal grammar is often taken to mean one of two things.
 First, the term UG is sometimes used to refer to the set of features that all languages have in common (Chomsky 1965).
 Secondly, and perhaps more frequently, UG has been defined as the initial state of the language-learning child (Chomsky 1975).
-Figure 13.3 depicts how these two definitions relate to our discussion of the biological basis for language, the set of possible communication systems, and the set of observed communications systems.
+Figure 3 depicts how these two definitions relate to our discussion of the biological basis for language, the set of possible communication systems, and the set of observed communications systems.
+The set of communication systems that conform to the definition of UG are denoted as C{UG} .
+Depending on which definition of UG we adopt, this set will be equivalent to either $C{possible}$ or $C{adaptive}$.
+These two alternatives are now explored: